TainanKyle/maze_in_kernel/README.md

 5. The `/proc/maze` interface.
 The content of this file is the status of all the mazes created by user space processes.

 ### Demo
+Make the `mazemod.c` file, and run `insmod mazemod.ko` to initialize the kernel module first.
 1. Run `mazetest 0`
 ```
 ### case - cat /proc/maze ###